2014-2015 Influenza Season

-- Display educational materials to encourage hand hygiene and cough/sneeze etiquette.
+- Display educational materials to encourage proper hand hygiene and cough/sneeze etiquette.

 - Help families and communities understand the important roles they can play in reducing the spread of flu.
-Plan ahead to distribute a customized letter and
+Review the

-fact sheet mid-summer to parents about influenza prevention and control.
+letter to parents about influenza prevention and control practices in your program.

 child records, so parents can be reached quickly if they need to pick up their sick child.

 - Encourage all staff, children, and parents to plan to get the

 flu vaccine as soon as it is available in their community.
 Everyone needs a flu vaccine each year, even when the virus strains in the vaccine do not change from the previous year, because immunity may wear off over time.